Calvin Johnson: College career

 Johnson was named a team captain going into his junior season.
 He entered his 2006 season in the running for the Biletnikoff Award and Heisman Trophy.
-Although Johnson finished tenth in the Heisman voting, he won the Biletnikoff as the best college wide receiver.
+Although Johnson finished tenth in the Heisman voting, he won the Biletnikoff as the season's outstanding college football receiver.
 He started the season with seven receptions for 111 receiving yards and one receiving touchdown in the 14–10 loss to Notre Dame.
 In the following game, he had four receptions for 26 receiving yards and two receiving touchdowns in the 38–6 victory over Samford.
 Against the West Virginia Mountaineers in the Toyota Gator Bowl, Johnson had nine catches for a collegiate-career best 186 receiving yards and two receiving touchdowns, albeit in a 38–35 loss.
 In the game, he passed Jonathan Smith for the school record for receiving yards in a single season and also moved past Kelly Campbell to be the school's all-time leader in receiving yards for a career.
 In addition, Johnson's 186 receiving yards set a school record for receiving yards in a bowl game.
-Johnson was honored as the ACC Player of the Year, was a first-team All-ACC selection for the third consecutive year, and was recognized as a unanimous first-team All-American.
+Johnson was honored as the ACC Player of the Year, was a first-team All-ACC selection for the third consecutive year, and was recognized as a unanimous All-American.
 Overall, Johnson tallied 1,202 receiving yards on 76 catches.
 Johnson's 15 receiving touchdowns were a new Georgia Tech single-season record.
 In his collegiate career, Johnson made a case for being the greatest Georgia Tech player of all time.
 Johnson had 178 receptions for 2,927 yards and 28 touchdowns during his time with the Yellow Jackets.
 He ranks first in school history in career receiving yards, second in receptions, first in touchdown receptions, and first in career 100-yard receiving games with 13.